 Are you visiting Turkey during Ramadan?
+Here are some important things to know.

 There are about 7.6 billion people in the world.
 And around 24% of them – 1.8 billion – are fasting from sunrise to sunset.
 Every day.
 For an entire month.